 Performance ratings should be provided for each domain based on evidence.
 All performance ratings must be recorded via the district-approved process.
-Educators with two or more measures rated as ineffective shall be placed on a one year directed growth plan and have the status of ineffective for the purposes of state and federal reporting purposes.
+Educators with two or more measures rated as ineffective

 Determining a Summative Rating - Teachers & Other Professionals

 The summative rating would be: ADAE, documented on the appropriate district-approved form.